-It’s difficult to attach photo-etched parts mud guard on the front fender.
+It’s difficult to attach photo-etched parts mudguard on the front fender.
 I had to bend carefully according to a curved surface, It needs expert workmanship?
-I suppose annealed parts are easier working.
+I suppose annealed parts are easier to work.

 I compared the height of these figures with the Alpine Soviet tank crew.
 Dragon German crew size is 54mm (2.12″), seemingly 189 cm (6 ft 3 in).
-I heard German male average height are 180cm, are they slightly higher?
-German, Dutch and Danish average height are over 180 cm or more.
+I heard German male average height is 180cm, are they slightly higher?
+German, Dutch, and Danish average height is over 180 cm or more.

 Alpine’s natural pause is preeminently good.
 Dragon’s face mold is also brilliant, good work of injection plastic kit.

 It takes much time to dry oil painting.
 Although 24 hours have passed, it does not get dry yet.
-Or maybe I’ll reach a hand to new kit to start assembling…..
+Or maybe I’ll reach a hand to a new kit to start assembling…

 Car body painting is fairly favorable now.
 Completed basic paint and sticking decal were finished.
 The fender is shinning because I blew clear as usual for improving the adhesion of the decal.

 Kfz13 which I began to build in April was completed at last.
-This vehicle reinforces a private sector passenger car with an armor plate, and attach armaments of a machine gun.
+This vehicle reinforces a private-sector passenger car with an armor plate and attaches the armaments of a machine gun.
 It has 5-mm armoring, the small arms fire was able to be prevented.
-In the armored division dawn, it played the important role in the armored corps development in with the arms control under the Treaty of Versailles.
+In the armored division dawn, it played an important role in the armored corps development in with the arms control under the Treaty of Versailles.

-These decal is in the French Campaign.
-This car was able to run at 60 km/h but that mobility was too bad and not practical in irregular ground.
+This decal is in the French Campaign.
+This car was able to run at 60 km/h but that mobility was too bad and not practical on irregular ground.
 But I had attached much mud weathering, although I intended it in the battle of France.
-It seems to be in Russia…..
+It seems to be in Russia…

 I used Tamiya Diorama Texture Paint Soil Effect, color dark earth and brown mixed.
 I think it is necessary to study a muddy adhesion condition more, for example, referring to the real photo of the construction field.